Last updated:

 and

-All rules must be true for a user to be added to the dynamic group.
+All rules must be true for a user to be added.

 If "Start date" is after Jan 1, 2024;